0

 Communities

-When the Sound Museum closed in 2023, hundreds of Boston artists lost their spaces overnight with no warning and no alternative at an equivalent scale.
+When the Sound Museum closed in 2023, hundreds of Boston artists lost their rehearsal and studio spaces overnight.
+There was no warning.
+There was no alternative at equivalent scale.
+No other organization stepped in.

 What's At Stake